jcustenborder/puppet-confluent/README.md

 This puppet module is used to install and configure the Confluent Platform.
 The documentation is available [here](http://jcustenborder.github.io/puppet-confluent/).

+## Note on versioning

+Puppet only allows version numbers in `<major>.<minor>.<version>` format.
+Due to this limitation the versioning schema matches the major and minor versions of the Confluent Platform.
+Meaning 3.2.1234 of the puppet module is for 3.2.x of the Confluent platform.

 ### Usage

 ## Zookeeper